visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 ## Background

 Currently, the only support for animation provided by luma.gl is the passing of elapsed wall time and frame counts as `animationProps`.
 This pushes all orchestration of animation to the application, which can end up being quite complex.
-Since systems like deck.gl's transitions and luma.gl's uniform animations track `animationProps` time, there is no way to control them independantly of wall time.
+Since systems like deck.gl's transitions and luma.gl's uniform animations track `animationProps` time, there is no way to control them independently of wall time.

+Further, the introduction of [GLTF Animations](https://github.com/uber/luma.gl/blob/7.0-release/modules/addons/src/gltf/gltf-animator.js) means animations defined in assets will start being used in the system.
+A key problems with importing animations is that their timings and durations might differ from the timings and durations desired by the application.
+What is required is a hierarchical mechanism for manipulating "child animations" relative to a "parent animation" defined by the application.

 ## Customers